 Government Code section 68150(g) provides that any notice, order, judgment, decree, decision, ruling, opinion, memorandum, warrant, certificate of service, or similar document issued by a trial court or judicial officer of a trial court may be signed, subscribed, or verified using a computer or other technology.
-Future versions of this manual will contain procedures, standards, or guidelines for signing, subscribing, and verifying court documents by electronic means.
 Section 6.2.1 of this manual provides standards and guidelines for signing, subscribing, and verifying court documents by electronic means.